stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 > called higher-order matching).

-This requirement of verbatim matching modulo alpha conversion in combination with the fact that a lot is going on during optimization process in GHC makes working with rules a bit tricky.
+This requirement of verbatim matching modulo alpha conversion in combination with the fact that a lot is going on during the optimization process in GHC makes working with rules a bit tricky.
 That is, sometimes rules do not fire.
 Some cases of this are covered in the next section, called “Gotchas”.